The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 - It exposes you to radiation

-Laser treatment is a safe procedure, carefully reviewed and finally approved by the FDA as a safe hair removal treatment.
-So, you can be completely sure that it do not emit any kind of radiation and you will not experience unwanted effects.
+Laser treatment is generally considered a safe procedure, carefully reviewed and finally approved by the FDA as a safe hair removal treatment.

 IPL Hair Removal Technique